SocialGouv/anonymify/README.md

 ### Develop

-To develop all apps and packages, run the following command:
+To develop all packages, run the following command:

 ```
 yarn run dev
 ```

+Also run the web demo separately : `cd apps/csv && yarn dev`

 ### The Secret Sauce